bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- theme: info -->
 > #### Note
-> The response displays shipping quotes from lowest to highest price.
+> BigCommerce will display the shipping quotes that you return from lowest to highest price.

 #### Product metadata in rate requests